 Note: Most of my roses are “own root” roses and not grafted.
 If you are doing this with a grafted rose make sure the new canes are coming from above the graft and not below.
 Cut out any canes that may sprout from below the graft, they are suckers.

-I grow mostly heirloom, DAR or climbers (not grafted).
+I grow mostly heirloom, vintage, DAR or climbers (not grafted).
 I purchased roses not on their beauty alone but on their reputation for toughness in any conditions.
 All my roses are nearly bullet proof.
 Meaning they can take a lot of abuse and still reward me with beautiful flowers all summer long.

 Hybrid Teas can be much fussier and take more work so I don’t typically buy them.
 They just don’t thrive here.
 I have only one in my garden and I love it but it takes so much more care by me to get it to give a mediocre performance.
 When I lived in a warmer climate I had many and they thrived easily but the conditions were right for them.